DemocraciaEnRed/participes-app/README.md

 ## Changelog

+### v2.2 (2023-02-01)

+* No migrations in this versionn
+* Major update in mapbox GL JS from v1.11.1 to v2.4.1, with this update we are able to use the new mapbox styles and the new mapbox studio.
+* NOTE: You should use the Style URL mapbox://styles/mapbox/light-v11 instead of the old style url mapbox://styles/mapbox/light-v10
+* Fixed some maps not getting the Mapbox API Key

 ### v2.1 (2023-02-01)

 * There is a new migration with this version, make sure to run it.
 You can do this by running `php artisan migrate` in the root directory of the project.
 In production you should run `php artisan migrate --force` to avoid any errors.